Ron Francis: Management career

 In June 2011, Francis assumed the position of director of hockey operations with the Carolina Hurricanes before later being named general manager of the team in 2014.
 On March 7, 2018, Francis was named president of hockey operations by new Hurricanes' majority owner Thomas Dundon.
 His Hurricanes contract was terminated on April 30, 2018.
 On July 18, 2019, Francis was named the first general manager of the Seattle Kraken.
+On April 22, 2025, Francis would be promoted to president of hockey operations by the Kraken.

 Personal life

 Francis was born in Sault Ste.
 Marie, Ontario, Canada.
 He is second cousins with Mike Liut.

-Francis is married to the former Mary Lou Robie, a native of Stamford, Connecticut, whom he met in Hartford during his tenure with the Whalers.
+Francis is married to Mary Lou Robie, a native of Stamford, Connecticut, whom he met in Hartford during his tenure with the Whalers.
 They married in 1986 and have three children: Kaitlyn (b.
 1991), Michael (b.
 1993), and Connor (b.
 1996).
 Francis is considered a popular sports figure in Hartford, Pittsburgh and Raleigh, and is also noted for his humanitarian and charity work.
 Francis also has the distinction of being the first ice hockey player inducted into the North Carolina Sports Hall of Fame.